hudso2tj/Student-Management-System/README.md

 # Student-Management-System

-This console-based application is used as a student enrollment system that a college would use.
-Upon starting the program a user is given the options to:
+This Java application is a console-based program that emulates a student enrollment system for a college.
+In this application the user can do each of the following tasks:

 1. Create a course
 2. Add a student to a course